tksunw/tools/zfs/replace-coraid-zx-srx-disk.md

 ----
 ### 5 ON ZX: Tell ZFS you have replaced the disk (with "itself")
     zpool replace ${zpool} ${CTD} ${CTD}

+ * The CTD of the disk is the Solaris will look like `c4t100d1`

 ----
 ### 6 ON ZX: Verify status
     zpool status ${zpool}